Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access is required for initial configuration and service management.
+• Privileges: Root access or sudo privileges are required for installation and service management.

-• Domain: The service operates under the hostkey.in zone.
+• Domain: The server must be associated with the hostkey.in zone.

 • Ports: